 Remembering the faintest image of a little girl, splashing around a pond with a slice of fruit, sticky in her hand, and her grandfather’s bicycle laid upon the grass.
 Remembering that that moment was the equivalent of a lifetime.

 The best gift I received today was a birthday voicemail from Ethan and Ariel—as I was listening to it on my way back to my room, I just started crying, because I still find it difficult to believe that people care about me like this.
-I’ve spent so much of my life believing that I don’t deserve anything grand, and that I’m much more inclined to give than receive.
 To feel loved is to feel responsible for upholding that love, but it’s also an admission of need.
 And needing something, or someone, isn’t as terrible as I thought it would be.
 If anything, it’s a kind of warmth.
 Tenderness.
 Something akin to peace.
 Something like home.